Upper School FAQ

 Advanced Placement is a national program governed by the College Board.
 Courses designated AP must meet specific criteria and are comparable to entry-level college courses.
 Our Woodlawn teachers must submit their syllabi to the College Board for approval and AP designation.
 We offer AP classes for two reasons: To offer the highest level of academic challenge to our students in the area(s) they seek it, and to ensure that we are meeting or exceeding a recognized national standard for that challenge.

 Students are at the center of our Upper School.
 We encourage students to take the lead in communication with faculty and with their parents, and in order to facilitate and engender that independence, all faculty members serve as mentors and advisors to their students; they are available before school, during lunch, and during homeroom to meet with students, answer questions, or offer support.
-Parents can help nurture their student’s independence by encouraging him or her to approach teachers, or the Upper School Head of School, directly with questions or concerns.
+Parents can help nurture their student’s independence by encouraging him or her to approach teachers, or the Upper School student success team, directly with questions or concerns.
 Parents should also feel free to initiate communication with teachers or administration.
 Students and families also receive college counseling beginning in the ninth grade year; in the junior and senior years, students and their families meet individually with our college counselor throughout the process.

 Attendance of all classes is mandatory at Woodlawn and students should attempt to minimize absences throughout the school year.
 All students are expected to be in their classrooms by 8:15am.
 Students not present at 8:15am will be marked absent.
 Students who arrive to campus after 8:15am must report Stinson Hall to be signed in by a parent, in which case the student absence will be changed to a "tardy" notice.
 Students must not be dropped off outside of the school after classes have begun.

 Students leaving campus before 3:15pm must report to Stinson Hall to be signed out.